Rank 2019 (more)

 You will have the opportunity to undertake a professional practice placement to enhance your skills.

-Honours is available for this degree through an additional year of study at the Gold Coast or Mt Gravatt campus.
+Honours is available through an additional year of study at the Gold Coast or Mt Gravatt campus.

 The Bachelor of Psychological Science is offered full-time on-campus at the Gold Coast.
 As a full-time student you will generally attend 10-15 hours of scheduled classes per week throughout the trimester.
 Classes may be scheduled during the day and evening throughout the week.